 Mulch the plant to keep the roots warm in winter and cool in summer.
 However, don’t allow mulch to pile up against the crown of the plant, as moist mulch may invite pests and disease.

 Fertilize white rosemary plants every spring, as directed above.

 Prune white flowering rosemary lightly in spring to remove dead and unsightly growth.
 Trim white rosemary plants for use as needed, but never remove more than 20 percent of the plant at once.
 Be careful about cutting into woody growth, unless you are shaping the plant.

 Uses for White Flowering Rosemary

 White flowering rosemary is often planted for its ornamental appeal, which is considerable.
-Some gardeners believe white flowering rosemary plants, which can reach heights of 4 to 6 feet, may have pest-repellent properties.
+Some gardeners believe white flowering rosemary plants, which can reach heights of 4 to 6 feet (1-2 m.), may have pest-repellent properties.

 Like other types of rosemary, white rosemary plants are useful in the kitchen for flavoring chicken and other dishes.
-Fresh and dried rosemary is used in potpourris and sachets, and the aromatic oil is used to perfume, lotion and soap.
+Fresh and dried rosemary is used in potpourris and sachets, and the aromatic oil is used for perfume, lotion, and soap.